shyroni222-art/kimestry_app/README.md

 1. Go to the `backend/` directory
 2. Use the easy testing script: `python run_kimestry.py run`
 3. Or start the server manually: `uvicorn src.main:app --host 0.0.0.0 --port 8000 --reload`

+### Frontend
+1. Go to the `frontend/` directory
+2. Install dependencies: `npm install`
+3. Start the development server: `npm start`
+4. The frontend will automatically open in your browser at http://localhost:3000

 ## Contributing